 The standard dimensions of stone blocks are usually 300 mm x 300 mm, 450 mm x 450 mm, 600 mm x 600 mm, and 450 mm x 600 mm.
 The stones used should be enough hard, durable, and of fine quality.

 The stones are dressed on all the edges so that joints are kept thin, to give them a better look.
 These types of floors are used in such a place(like – Stores, Godowns, sheds, etc.) where heavy load movement have to be handled.

 Following are the 4 advantages of flagstone flooring:

 1. Flagstone flooring is very economical for the place where the stone is easily available.

 2. Maintenance is easy and cheap.

-4. It can withstand the wear due to movement of heavy load.
+4. It can withstand wear during the movement of heavy loads.

 Disadvantages of Flagstone Flooring

 1. It is not a very fine and smooth type of floor.

 2. It is not very impervious as water can percolate through damaged portions.